eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 5. / 6.
 The user account is located at the EMQX IAM Database, where the request ist confirmed.
 7. To request his/her own energy data, the customer clicks a button on the EP website.
 8. The EP website forwards the request to the AIIDA regional connector.
-9. The AIIDA regional connector requests the data from the Timescale DB.
+9. The AIIDA regional connector sends its request to the backend of the AIIDA embedded app.
+10. The AIIDA embedded app forwards the request to the Timescale DB.
-10. If the connectors request comes from the verfied and dedicated account, the Timescale DB sends the data directly to the MQTT Broker.
+11. If the connectors request comes from the verfied and dedicated account, the Timescale DB sends the data directly to the MQTT Broker.
-11. The data is forwarded (after beeing translated by a MQTT Broker) to EP Website.
+12. The data is forwarded (after beeing translated by a MQTT Broker) to EP Website.
-12. The user can see and also download the data from the EP Website.
+13. The user can see and also download the data from the EP Website.
 Apart from that the data will be stored only in the cache, not at the EDDIE System itself.